CatalystAUInf/Mahara/CONTRIBUTE.md

 This project welcomes contributions and suggestions.
-Our goal is to work on Azure specific tooling for deploying and managing the open source [Moodle](http://moodle.org) learning management system on Azure.
-We do not work on Moodle itself here, instead we work upstream as appropriate.
+Our goal is to work on Azure specific tooling for deploying and managing the open source [Mahara](http://mahara.org) learning management system on Azure.
+We do not work on Mahara itself here, instead we work upstream as appropriate.

 The short version of how to contribute to this project is "just do